-- Investigate the history of other time periods and societies and compare to the contemporary world and one's own society. - · Convey historical arguments in writing using an essay format. - Demonstrate knowledge of the relationship between the Constitution and the political and social developments of the United States. - Demonstrate knowledge of the roles of geography, culture, race, class, gender, and ethnicity in history. - Differentiate primary and secondary sources and describe how each are used to make historical claims.
+- Investigate the history of other time periods and societies and compare to the contemporary world and one's own society. - · Convey historical arguments in writing. - Demonstrate knowledge of the relationship between the Constitution and the political and social developments of the United States. - Demonstrate knowledge of the roles of geography, culture, race, class, gender, and ethnicity in history. - · Differentiate primary and secondary sources and describe how each are used to make historical claims.